Inspire – High potential and gifted education

 - Participation in whole-school inclusion and wellbeing initiatives.

-- Our STEM Enrichment Partnerships with industry and universities deepen our students’ intellectual curiosity while developing innovation and collaboration.
+- STEM opportunities deepen our students’ intellectual curiosity while developing innovation and collaboration.

 - The Representative School Sport Pathway and PSSA and CHSSA events enable our students to trial and compete in sports at regional, state and national levels, fostering discipline, commitment and collaboration.

-- Participation in state-wide dance ensembles develops our high potential and gifted Stage 5 dance students’ technical skills, performance presence and physical expressiveness.
+- Participation in state-wide and regional dance ensembles, such as Starstruck and Central Coast Showcase develops our high potential and gifted Stage 5 dance students’ technical skills, performance presence and physical expressiveness.

-- Our mentoring programs connect our students with trusted adults including school alumni to build confidence, motivation, and interpersonal skills.
+- Our HPGE mentoring program connects our students with trusted teaching staff to build confidence, motivation and interpersonal skills - through active goal-setting and talent development.

 Help for your high potential child